 After I start receiving benefits, what do I have to do to remain eligible?

 You must continue to file bi-weekly (every 2 weeks).
 You must register for work by filing a resume in the Michigan Talent Bank, and you must go to a Michigan Works!
 Service Center to verify this action.
 Also, you must continue to be able and available for full-time work.
-You must actively seek employment, while keeping a record of your work search activities (a form to help you do so can be found in the Claimant Handbook).
+You must actively seek employment, while keeping a record of your work search activities using the Record of Work Search form.
+You must make two job contacts per week.
 Finally, you must accept suitable work.